Illinois Confederation: Dissolution

-Some of the Illinois people's prominent enemies were the Lakota (Sioux), Osage, Pawnee, Sac and Fox Nation and Arikara to the west and the Quapaw, Shawnee, and Chickasaw to the south.
+Some of the Illinois people's prominent enemies were the Lakota (Sioux), Osage, Pawnee, Sac and Fox Nation, and Arikara to the west and the Quapaw, Shawnee, and Chickasaw to the south.
 Although these tribes were consistent threats, the Iroquois became the most pressing enemy of the Illinois beginning in the late 1600s.
-The Iroquois, looking for new hunting grounds after exhausting their own resources, killed or captured many Illinois people through their war parties.
-This capture of land and people eventually pushed the Illinois out of the Great Lakes region and into present-day Kansas.
-Other than the internal conflict among the tribes themselves, the Illinois also faced threat from European forces that stirred conflict with them and started wars, some of in which the Illinois were recruited as allies.
+The Iroquois, hoping to replace deceased kin through adoption and looking for new hunting grounds after exhausting their own resources, killed or captured many Illinois people through their war parties.
+Other than the internal conflict among the tribes themselves, the Illinois also faced threat from European forces that stirred conflict with them and started wars, in some of which the Illinois were recruited as allies.

 Additionally, with the expansion of European and Iroquois contact, the Illinois were exposed to a variety of new diseases that caused high mortality among them.
 Through war and foreign disease, the Illinois population drastically declined to a village of about 300 people by 1778.
 Pushed out by the Iroquois and Shawnee and facing more numerous European settlers, the Illinois accepted a reservation in 1832 at the Big Muddy River south of Kaskaskia.
 But within a few months, they ceded the rest of their territory and migrated in order to settle on a reservation in Eastern Kansas.

 In 1854, the Illinois merged with the Wea and Piankashaw nations, renaming themselves as the Confederated Peoria Tribe.
 In 1867, they resettled in a new reservation in Northeast Oklahoma and were eventually joined by members of the Miami Tribe, who became an official part of their new confederation in 1873.
 Lasting about 50 years, the United Peoria and Miami Tribe dissolved in the 1920s.
-The remaining members of the Peoria Confederation reorganized, seeking federal recognition by the U.S. government, and were officially acknowledged by 1978.
+The remaining members of the Peoria Confederation reorganized, seeking recognition by the U.S. government, and were officially acknowledged by 1978.
 The remaining descendants of the Illinois Confederation are today found within the Peoria in Ottawa County, Oklahoma.

 Culture

 Language

 Miami and Illinois are dialects of the same Algonquian language, spoken in Indiana and later Oklahoma.
-Though no native speakers of the language remain, language revival efforts are ongoing, and children from both the Miami and Peoria nations are learning to speak their ancestral language again.
-Miami-Illinois is a polysynthetic language with complex verb morphology and fairly free word order.
+Though no native speakers of the language remain, language revival efforts are going on, and children from both the Miami and Peoria nations are learning to speak their ancestral language again.
+Miami–Illinois is a polysynthetic language with complex verb morphology and fairly free word order.

 The Algonquian language is a North American Indian language family that was spoken in Canada, New England, the Atlantic coastal region, and the Great Lakes region, moving towards the Rocky Mountains.
-Although there are numerous Algonquian languages, such as Cree, Ojibwa, Blackfoot, and Cheyenne, the term "Algonquin" is employed to refer to the dialect of Ojibwa, which is used by the Illinois.
-Today, there are no native speakers of the language, although revival movements are making efforts to keep the language alive.
+Although numerous Algonquian languages are known, such as Cree, Ojibwa, Blackfoot, and Cheyenne, the term "Algonquin" is employed to refer to the dialect of Ojibwa, which is used by the Illinois.
+Today, no native speakers of the language remain, although revival movements are making efforts to keep the language alive.